jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="Miscellaneous_example_K"></a>

 ### Example (K): Request | Customize the HTTP status code and the SOAP Fault by applying an `XSLT TRANSFORMATION`
 Incorrectly call `calculator`.
-Customize the Http status code and the SOAP Fault
+Customize the Http status code and the SOAP Fault.

 1) 'Reset' the configuration of `calculator`: remove the `soap-xml-request-handling` and `soap-xml-response-handling` plugins